Online Percentage Calculator – Fast & Free

 - Relative change: how much the original percentage shifted proportionally.
 That same 30% to 50% move is a 66.7% relative increase, because 50 is two-thirds larger than 30.

 A clear illustration from politics: a candidate’s poll rating drops from 40% to 35%.
-In percentage point terms that’s a modest 5 pp fall.
-As relative change, it’s a 12.5% erosion of their support base, which sounds considerably more serious.
-Both figures are mathematically accurate; the choice of which one to report tends to reflect what the person reporting it wants you to take away from it.
+In percentage point terms that’s a 5 pp fall.
+As relative change, it’s a 12.5% drop from the original support base.
+Both are accurate, but they answer different questions.

 Per Mille and Basis Points